Daddy1976/mqtt/README.md

 Before using in each file, you need to search and change YourVictronID to "Your Victron ID" every single name

+you also need to check the path in state_topic and command_topic

+example:

+state_topic: 'N/my_victron_id/vebus/276/Mode'

+use mqtt explorer to check and pay attention to the relevance of the path for functionality

+it may be necessary to:
+state_topic: 'N/your_victron_id/vebus/279/Mode'

+note the different number behind the vebus. it may be different for you because victron assigns the port addressing itself.
+This also applies to Pylontech and MPPT and other devices

 install and configure mqtt integration https://www.home-assistant.io/integrations/mqtt